Chris Kirk betting profile: Sony Open in Hawaii - PGA TOUR

 Kirk's advanced stats and rankings

-- Kirk posted a Strokes Gained: Off-the-Tee average of 0.218 in his past five tournaments.
+- Kirk posted a Strokes Gained: Off-the-Tee average of 0.218 in his past five tournaments, demonstrating solid performance off the tee.

-- In terms of Strokes Gained: Approach the Green, Kirk sported a 0.904 mark in his past five starts.
+- In terms of Strokes Gained: Approach the Green, Kirk delivered a strong 0.904 mark in his past five starts, showing excellent iron play.

-- Around the greens, Kirk delivered a 0.373 Strokes Gained: Around-the-Green mark in his past five tournaments.
+- Kirk's Strokes Gained: Around-the-Green average of 0.373 in his past five tournaments indicates effective short game performance.

-- On the greens, Kirk averaged 0.062 Strokes Gained: Putting in his past five starts.

 All stats in this article are accurate for Kirk as of the start of the Sony Open in Hawaii.